Create an Airwallex account today

 Known for: Business loans

-ANT Group’s ANEXT Bank provides a virtual bank account that lets SMEs hold and transact SGD and USD.
-Businesses with an SGD or USD windfall can earn interest through their fixed deposits, with just a minimum amount of USD 5,000.
-There’s also a business loan of up to SGD 500,000, which can be repaid via a traditional instalment plan or “pay-per-use” plan.
+Ant Group’s ANEXT Bank offers a virtual bank account for SMEs, allowing them to hold and transact in both SGD and USD.
+Businesses can earn interest on SGD or USD deposits, with a minimum fixed deposit of US$5,0009.
+ANEXT Bank also provides business loans of up to S$500,00010, which can be repaid either through a traditional instalment plan or a flexible “pay-per-use” option.

 Known for: Supply chain financing